ckrac/Chatty-App/README.md

 # Chatty App Project

 Chatty app is a client-side SPA (single-page app) built with ReactJS.
 Chatty will allow users to communicate with each other without having to register accounts.
 Users will be assigned as anonymous until a user inputs a new username and press `enter`.
 Each users will be assigned a random color to differentiate themselves from other users.
 A user can post an image by sending an image url through the chat box.
+A user is also able to posta giphy by typing `/giphy searchParamaterGoesHere`.

 ## Screenshots